Bicycle transportation planning and engineering

 Bicycle transportation planning and engineering are the disciplines related to transportation engineering and transportation planning concerning bicycles as a mode of transport and the concomitant study, design and implementation of cycling infrastructure.
 It includes the study and design of dedicated transport facilities for cyclists (e.g. cyclist-only paths) as well as mixed-mode environments (i.e. where cyclists share roads and paths with vehicular and foot traffic) and how both of these examples can be made to work safely.

-In jurisdictions such as the United States it is often practiced in conjunction with planning for pedestrians as a part of active transportation planning.
+In addition to designing individual facilities, bicycle transportation planning encompasses network planning, integration with public transport, project evaluation, public participation, and analysis of how the benefits and burdens of cycling policies are distributed among different population groups.